fmalmeida/bacannot/docs/quickstart.rst

 Quickstart
 ==========

-For a rapid and complete quickstart we will use as input the nanopore raw reads provided in the `Canu quickstart section <https://canu.readthedocs.io/en/latest/quick-start.html#assembling-pacbio-clr-or-nanopore-data>`_.
+For a rapid and simple quickstart we will use as input the nanopore raw reads provided in the `Canu quickstart section <https://canu.readthedocs.io/en/latest/quick-start.html#assembling-pacbio-clr-or-nanopore-data>`_.

 Download the data
 -----------------